Salad Gardening

 You probably already know that kale is super healthy for you, but did you know that kale has over 900% of your daily needs for vitamin K and over 600% of your needs for vitamin A. There's more vitamin C in a single serving of kale than in an orange.

-Dinosaur kale, also called Toscano kale or Lacinato kale, is one of my favorite varieties to grow.
+Tuscan kale, also dinosaur kale, Toscano kale, or Lacinato kale, is one of my favorite varieties to grow.
 It's an heirloom variety that produces huge blue-green kale leaves that are savoyed, or wrinkled.

 dinosaur kale growing

-Here are three reasons to grow dinosaur kale:
+Here are 3 reasons to grow Tuscan kale:

 • This type of kale is super robust and resistant to frost and cold.